norkart1/student-management-system/replit.md

 2. **Teacher Management**: Manage teacher profiles and assignments
 3. **Exam Category System**:
    - Create categories (First Sem, Second Sem) with thumbnail images
-   - Add subjects with max scores
+   - Add subjects with individual max scores AND pass marks per subject
+   - Pass marks default to 25% of max score but can be customized
    - Admin selects which students participate in each exam (no student applications)
-   - Enter per-subject scores for selected students
+   - Enter per-subject scores with real-time pass/fail visual feedback
-   - Publish results when ready
+   - Results display pass/fail status with color coding (green=pass, red=fail)
    - Simplified workflow: draft → scoring → published
 4. **Public Result Search**: Students can search results by registration number AND date of birth on home page (enhanced security)
 5. **Announcements**: Display important announcements on home page